 Choose this option to save settings to the Windows Registry under the following key:

 Choose this option to tell FAR to save settings on your hard disk drive not the registry.
-Enter the full location of an existing disk folder in the entry field.
+Enter the full or relative path of an existing disk folder in the entry field.

 Settings are saved to the file "FAR_Settings.ini" in the directory you specify.